 Marie Kondo is also a great advocate of the “beautiful sight”.
 It is important to her that an apartment doesn’t just look tidy at first glance, while behind locked cupboard doors there is sheer chaos.

 So she is an absolute opponent of stacks and piles.
 In her opinion, you should store everything upright – including clothing, by the way.
 She has developed a special method for this purpose.
 Shirts, for example, can be folded so that they can be stored standing.
 That way, clothes don’t get wrinkles or slip when you pull something out from the bottom.
-What is difficult to convey in the book “The Life-Changing Magic of Tidying Up” becomes all clearer in the TV series where Kondo clearly shows how to practice this folding method for clothes.
+What is difficult to convey in the book “The Life-Changing Magic of Tidying Up” becomes all clearer in the Netflix show where you can watch Kondo practice this folding method for clothes.

 On the other hand, you should arrange hanging garments so that the long dresses hang on the left, while short skirts and blouses hang on the right.
 This results in a line rising from left to right.
-This triggers positive associations in our brain because they mirror success curves.
+This triggers positive associations in our brain because they mirror success curves – and that’s what’s supposed to spark joy when you open your closet.

 Magic Cleaning – Perfect Motivation For Decluttering

 Many people are initially reluctant to face throwing away.
-But here too, Marie Kondo knows what to do.
+But here, too, the KonMari Method knows what to do.
 Worn clothes, fragile cables – start with objects that have long since been scrap-ready.
 Even books or clothes that you have bought at some point and never used are part of the heap.
 Because as hard as it may be – the chance that you will read or wear them again tends towards zero.
 Those who shy away from throwing everything into the garbage can of course also hand their belongings over to a thrift shop or give to charity.

-The same principle applies to outer packaging, cosmetic samples or promotional gifts.
+The same principle applies to the outer packaging, cosmetic samples, or promotional gifts.
 You can declutter useless bits and pieces that only clog the drawers immediately.
 And you can also dispose of unpleasant gifts with a clear conscience.
 You can remove Aunt Irma’s ugly snow globe without guilt if you feel annoyed every time you look at it.
+That’s the moment when people experience tidying and getting rid of clutter as freeing or in KonMari words: That’s the life-changing magic of tidying up.

 In the same way, you should refrain from passing on discarded items within the family.
 Many women pass on their clothes to their sister, for example.
 According to Kondo, if she doesn’t suffer from financial hardship, you’ll burden her with that.
 Consider an out-of-fashion old coat that’s been hanging unworn in your closet for years.
 Does your sister really want it if you hate it?
 No!
 If you give it to your sister, it will fall into the category “unpleasant gift”, and then it will then be difficult for her to part with it.